 It can be frustrating and challenging when people who are assertive or considered risk takers are given a difficult time, sometimes to the point of being degraded and called names.
 We forget these people have had a long emotional journey; they have accomplished that which many only dream of.
-It seems a lot of us in this world think of success only in material terms forgetting having lots of money and gadgets does not always make you a better person, just like age does not necessarily mean one is wiser.
-Success is different for each one of us.
+It seems a lot of us in this world think only of “success” in material terms, forgetting having lots of money and gadgets does not always make you a better person, just like aging does not necessarily mean one will be wiser; success is different for each one of us….

-It blows my mind when those who have chosen a different lifestyle are given such a hard time.
-It’s sad to see how some people can not appreciate when someone has battle through trenches and made peace with his demons, has the courage to live with the scars exposed and is learning to embrace all aspects of self.
-At times when I see others trying to put down someone because of their mistakes or hurts, I have to step out and collect myself; I then try to assess the situation and determine whether or not the situation requires my direct intervention–if so I do not hesitate to step in.
-There was a time when I wouldn’t take the time to assess things and simply fight for the underdog, put on the armour and declare war.
-Time has taught me the old say “don’t argue with a fool for they will beat you with experience” is quite accurate (of course my reaction is not the same when immediate action is needed.
+It blows my mind when those who have chosen a different life style are given such a hard time.
+It’s sad to see how some people cannot appreciate when someone has battled through trenches, has made peace with his demons, has the courage to live with the scars exposed and is learning to embrace all aspects of self.
+At times when I see others trying to put down someone because the person is hurt or different, I get triggered and have to step out and collect myself; I then try to assess the situation and determine whether or not the situation requires my direct intervention–if so I do not hesitate to step in.
+There was a time when I wouldn’t take the time to assess things and simply fight for the underdog, put on the armor and declare war; time has taught me that the old saying “don’t argue with a fool for they will beat you with experience” is quite accurate (of course my reaction is not the same when immediate action is needed.
 I believe most of us can easily identify an immediate crisis).
-I will always stand up when necessary; I have simply learned to pick my battles.
+I will always stand up when necessary but I’ve also learned to pick my battles.
 More than wasting my time arguing with people whose ignorance or false self confidence leads them to think they are better and “normal”, I try to let them be, for arguing with them would be as productive as me trying to break a cement wall with my head.
 Instead I have learned to focus more on guiding (whenever I can), sharing my experiences and cheering those who are trying to spend more time on their self healing and self development.
 I try to remind them no matter how unworthy others may try to make them feel, no matter how much pain they may experience at times, they have a “God” giving right to heal and redefine themselves without caring for what others may think and without seeking anyone’s false approval.

 So many people doubt themselves and choose not to follow their heart, choose not to speak their mind out of fear of not being accepted, fear nobody will listen or fear of being ridiculed.
-The worst part comes when you see someone about to embrace themselves, to re-discover there is more to life than to follow the crowd yet due to the amount of pressure put on them they succumb; instead of growing they focus on pursuing only physical beauty, material possessions or distractions.
-In order to appear confident they choose to actually do its opposite and give in; their soul knows they are denying their own uniqueness for the sake of fitting in.
-We forget people’s opinion of us will always change.
-Sometimes they will love us, at other times those same people will reject us; so what is the point of putting so much effort and focus on those who we know when the hard times come won’t be there?
-What a waste of energy that is!.
+The worst part comes when someone is about to embrace themselves, to re-discover there is more to life than to follow the crowd yet due to the amount of pressure put on them, they succumb; instead of growing they focus on pursuing material possessions, physical “beauty” only and momentary distractions.
+In order to appear confident they choose to actually do its opposite by giving in; their souls know they are denying their own uniqueness for the sake of fitting in.
+We forget people’s opinion of us will always change, sometimes they will love us, at other times those same people will reject us; what is the point of putting so much effort and focus on those we know won’t be there when the hard times come?
+What a waste of energy that is!

-Sometimes we want to do something we know we would love or take a risk at something which might change our lives for the better but we get scare; we focus on what others will say, how would they react.
-Instead of growing we deliver exactly what the nay Sayers hope…that is our failure.
+Sometimes we want to do something we know we would love or would like to take a risk at something which might change our lives for the better but we get scare; we focus on what others will say and how would they react–Instead of growing we deliver exactly what the Nay Sayers hope for…our failure.

 So what can we do in order to stop caring so much about what others think?….
 I was reading a book on owning your weirdness and proving your weirdness.
 Owning your weirdness is being particular about something which others will look at as strange.
 What is proving your weirdness? proving your weirdness is DOING that particular/strange thing which makes you happy and helps you grow.
 It does not mean proving it to others, do it for yourself.
 You got to prove it works for you because that particular “weird” thing is what makes you so unique and helps guide you towards a better version of yourself.
 When you prove yourself you will encounter different reactions from people–they will either criticize/condemn or will respect/emulate you.

 Work on your weirdness every single day and you will develop confidence on your weirdness; as a result you will care less about what others think.

-Another thing to remember is we live in a perpetually dual world.
+Another helpful thing to remember is that we live in a dual world.
 We live in a world that is perpetually counter flowing.
-So how does this apply to helping you develop confidence on your weirdness?
+How can you use this fact to help you develop confidence on your weirdness?
 It helps because it reminds you of the silliness of putting your self value on the opinion of others, for not everyone will accept, like or agree with you.
-The important thing when we start to doubt ourselves based on the opinion or negative actions of others is to ask ourselves Who are these people?
-Were they there when I was alone?
-Where they there when I needed them the most?.
-Asking ourselves these questions help keep things in perspective.
+The important thing when we start to doubt ourselves based on the opinion or toxic actions of others is to ask ourselves Who are these people?
+Were they there when you were alone?
+Where they there when you needed them the most?
+Asking ourselves these questions can help keep things in perspective.

-Let’s not forget not to become like those who hurt us; stand your ground but do it your way not theirs.
-Allow those people their opinion, remember it has nothing to do with you, it has everything to do with them.
+Try not to become like those who hurt you; stand your ground but do it your way not theirs.
+Allow those people their opinion, remember it has nothing to do with you and everything to do with them.

 How people perceive you is a reflection of themselves and their experiences.
 Since everyone’s experiences in life are different, then how they perceive you will vary according to their life experiences.